 In lieu of all or a portion of the annual cash fees, an Outside Director may elect by prior written notice to the Company to receive fully-vested shares of Common Stock (a "Stock Award") or fully-vested non-qualified stock options under the Equity Plan on the last business day of each fiscal quarter for the equivalent value of the cash fees due.
 Such grant shall be made automatically and without any action on the part of the Board of Directors under the Equity Plan.
 The number of shares with respect to a Stock Award shall be calculated by dividing the cash fees as determined above by the fair market value of the Common Stock as determined under the Equity Plan on the last business day of each fiscal quarter (rounded down to the nearest whole share).
-Should the Outside Director elect to receive stock options, the number of shares underlying a stock option shall be calculated by determining the number of shares that business day of each fiscal quarter (rounded down to the nearest whole share).
+Should the Outside Director elect to receive stock options, the number of shares underlying a stock option shall be calculated by determining the number of shares that is equivalent to the cash fees due as determined above using the Black Scholes value applicable to the Company's stock option grants calculated on the last business day of each fiscal quarter (rounded down to the nearest whole share).
 Each stock option grant shall have a term of ten years, unless the Director ceases serving as a member of the Board of Directors, and shall have an exercise price equal to the fair market value of the Company's Common Stock as determined under the Equity Plan on the date of grant.